 - A good quality mass gainer also contains fibres, which helps to prevent bloating and improves digestion.
 It should be noted that fibres are essential in our body for balancing the cholesterol levels and digestion.
 And of course, a healthy stomach leads to healthy workout.

 The BCAAs comprise three essential amino acids – leucine, isoleucine and valine.
 The name “branched-chain amino acids” is derived from the structure of these aminos – each has a forked outcropping that looks a bit like a branch.
 How essential are these three aminos?
 Well, although there are about 20 amino acids that the muscles use for muscle growth, the three BCAAs make up one-third of the total amino acids in the body’s muscles.

 What’s really special about these three aminos is how the body handles them.
 When you ingest amino acids (as individual aminos or as protein), they first travel to the liver, which immediately breaks them down and uses them for fuel if the body needs them for energy rather than for rebuilding muscle and other tissues.
-Yet, the liver tends to spare BCAAs, sending them directly to the muscles to be used for building muscle or for fuel.
+It is still possible to use this as a pre-workout supplement, since the liver tends to spare BCAAs, sending them directly to the muscles to be used for building muscle or for fuel.

 The muscles can use BCAAs, unlike other amino, directly for fuel.
 This gives BCAAs two unique properties.
 First, during workouts, muscles readily use BCAAs for fuel.
 Second, during rest, such as after workouts, BCAAs are used for building muscle.
 These are two important considerations when it comes to the timing of supplementation: they make pre-and post-workout the critical time periods for taking BCAAs.